flutable/ds03getcleandata/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 		tBodyAcc-XYZ
 		tGravityAcc-XYZ
 		tBodyAccJerk-XYZ
 		tBodyGyro-XYZ
 		tBodyGyroJerk-XYZ
 		tBodyAccMag
 		tGravityAccMag
 		tBodyAccJerkMag
 		tBodyGyroMag
 		tBodyGyroJerkMag
 		fBodyAcc-XYZ
 		fBodyAccJerk-XYZ
 		fBodyGyro-XYZ
 		fBodyAccMag
 		fBodyAccJerkMag
 		fBodyGyroMag
 		fBodyGyroJerkMag

-The set of variables that were estimated from these signals and present in the tidy dataset are:

-mean: Mean value
-std: Standard deviation

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 		gravityMean
 		tBodyAccMean
 		tBodyAccJerkMean
 		tBodyGyroMean
 		tBodyGyroJerkMean

-#Variables
-#Variables
+A subset  of variables that were estimated from these signals and present in the tidy dataset are:

+mean: Mean value
+std: Standard deviation

+#The tidy dataset
+Note that the tidy dataset contains the means of the original dataset's mean and standard deviation values.

+##Tidy dataset format
+File format: comma separated variable.
+Each variable name and value is separated by a comma.
+Row 1: Variable names.
+Each variable name is enclosed in ASCII double quotes.
+Rows 2 onwards: observations

+##Variables

 Where variables represent one ordinate of an X-Y-Z triple, only the X variable is described in the table below.
 Where "gravity" is mentioned, this is the vector due to gravity.